Description

 Use multiple tools, including mowing and controlled grazing, to maintain open-structured habitats.
 Ensure that tools are site-appropriate and implemented to minimize impacts to native species.
 Reintroduce fire at locations where conflicts, such as smoke and safety concerns, can be minimized.
 Work with communities to ensure that air quality and other local concerns are addressed.
 Support the formation of Prescribed Burn Associations and other community partnerships to promote and implement controlled burns.

-Limiting Factor:
+Limiting Factor: Water

 CMP Direct Threats 7.2, 11.4

-Water quantity is a limiting factor for fish and wildlife.
+Water Quantity is a limiting factor for fish and wildlife.
 Changing climate conditions are leading to rising temperatures and altered patterns of precipitation, which affects water availability across different times of year.
 In streams, seasonal low flows can limit habitat suitability and reproductive success for many fish and wildlife species.
 In much of the Willamette Valley, the demand for water for supporting population growth and agricultural production is putting increasing pressure on the supply of groundwater.
 This decreases groundwater discharge of cold water to rivers and streams, subsequently reducing the availability of both cold water refugia and suitable habitat for cold-water dependent species.

 Water quality can also limit species and habitats.
 Runoff from agricultural areas can contaminate waterways.
 Warming temperatures, combined with higher nutrient levels due to agricultural runoff, is increasing the prevalence of toxic cyanobacterial blooms, sometimes called “harmful algal blooms” or “HABs”, leading to fish and wildlife mortality and safety issues for people and pets.
 Stormwater runoff from urban areas and from historic industrial activities, such as the Portland Harbor Superfund site, has introduced a variety of pollutants into wetland and aquatic habitats.